 We demonstrate the method on a number of example scenes.
-The results are best viewed in conjunction with the video.
-Fig. 9 shows three examples and a further ten examples are shown in the appendix.
+The results are best viewed in conjunction with the video[†].
+Fig. 9 shows three examples; a further 11 examples are shown in the additional material[†].
 Two synthesized views are shown for each scene exhibiting temporal coherence.
-The resulting scenes appear to be rich in geometric detail and do not betray the coarse nature of the underlying proxy.
+The scenes appear rich in geometric detail and do not betray the coarse nature of the underlying proxy.
+In the additional material, we present results for non-photorealistic rendering and time-lapse based dynamic lighting.